 To help reduce your symptoms and start repairing the damage caused by endometriosis there are various self help measures and life-style changes you can make that will help support your immune system and your body

 Many are resistant to the idea that there is any chance of obtaining any long-term successful relief from endometriosis.
-They may have had many rounds of surgery or found that the drug treatment made them feel worse, but they continue on this path as this is all they know.
-Do they feel any better?
+Many women have had ongoing surgeries or found that the drug treatment made them feel worse, but they continue on this path as this is the only option they are offered.

 In some cases, women gain relief from the best surgery available, but surgery always carries risks, and sometimes the disease can come back.
 It may not return for some time, but it does happen.
 Even those who have had a total hysterectomy are finding that the disease comes back.

 It could be time to change direction and look for alternatives ways of doing things with your health.
 It may be time to work with nature rather than against it.
 One of the key factors I kept in my mind while I was going through the throes of mending my body from endo, was learning the fascinating fact that the body repairs and replaces every cell in your body, even your bones, over the period of 7 years

 That made me think.......long and hard.
 If this is the case, then why does the body replace old cells with new diseased cells?
 So I started aiming to ‘talk to my body’, to talk to all my cells, that they had better listen up and replace the old diseased cells with better healthy cells.

 Mind over matter does work to help heal the body.
 There are some fascinating facts about the sub-conscious.
 Experiments have been done, for example putting a group of ex-service men together to see the effects of their environment on their health.
 They were put in an environment where the furniture style was the same as in their youth, they wore clothes from their youthful days and even listened to music from their younger day.